Drunk Drivers Are Out There – Drive Defensively

 Contact an Experienced Vehicle Accident Attorney

-The experienced Harrisburg automobile accident attorneys of Handler, Henning & Rosenberg LLP wish everyone a safe and enjoyable holiday season.
+The experienced automobile accident attorneys of Handler, Henning & Rosenberg LLC wish everyone a safe and enjoyable holiday season.
 However, if you are injured by a drunk driver in a motor vehicle accident in Harrisburg and throughout Pennsylvania, we want to help you seek justice from the at-fault driver who caused the crash.

 Contact our office to schedule a free consultation with one of our compassionate, knowledgeable accident lawyers.
 Put our experience to work for you & get the compensation you deserve.